When do I need to have a MAST permit?

 Can I pay online or over the phone for a permit replacement?

-At this time, the WSLCB does not accept payment online for permit book orders or replacement permits.
-However your provider who issued your permit may accept online or phone payments.
+At this time, the WSLCB does not accept online payments, but the provider who issued your permit may accept online or phone payments.
+Please contact your provider for more information.

 Can I get a replacement permit in person?